ExpressionEngine/ExpressionEngine/README.md

 The ExpressionEngine project is copyright (c) 2003-2020 Packet Tide, LLC ([https://packettide.com](https://packettide.com)) and is licensed under Apache License, Version 2.0.
 This project contains subcomponents with separate copyright and license terms, all of which are fully FOSS and compatible with Apache-2.0.

 Complete license terms and copyright information can be found in [LICENSE.txt](LICENSE.txt) in the root of this repository.

+"ExpressionEngine" is a registered trademark of Packet Tide, LLC. in the United States and around the world.
+Refer to ExpressionEngines's [Trademark Use Policy](https://expressionengine.com/about/trademark-use-policy) for access to logos and acceptable use.